Union Party (United States, 1850): Presidential campaign, 1852

 Great Footrace for the Presidential Purse [...]
 (1852).
 Union candidate Daniel Webster (center) races ahead of Whig Winfield Scott (left) and Democrat Franklin Pierce (right) in the 1852 United States presidential election.

 Union Party activity in the 1852 United States presidential election centered around Webster, who marketed himself to Whigs and Unionists as a potential presidential candidate.
 In a contentious scene at the 1852 Whig National Convention, Webster's supporters blocked Fillmore's nomination for three days before the exhausted delegates at last selected the aged major general Winfield Scott.
 Undaunted, Webster's Union Party allies engineered his nomination by a faction of the Georgia Constitutional Union Party.
 Furious at Scott's nomination, conservative Whigs determined to humiliate their intraparty rivals joined the Webster movement.
 Independent Webster tickets were nominated in Georgia, Massachusetts, New Jersey, New York, and Pennsylvania.
-In the free states, the Webster forces were supplemented by supporters of the Native American Party, who hoped to secure Pierce's election by diverting nativist Whig voters to Webster.
+In the free states, the Webster forces were supplemented by supporters of the Native American Party, who hoped to elect the Democratic candidates by diverting nativist Whig voters to Webster.

 Webster, however, was by this time ambivalent about the election; privately, he advised friends to vote for the Democratic candidate, Franklin Pierce.
 The candidate's indecision reflected contradictory impulses that would lead to the decline of the Constitutional Union Party in Georgia.
 The Georgia Unionists had split between Union Democrats and Union Whigs, each of whom held out hope that the nomination of a pro-Compromise candidate would pave the way for reconciliation with their former parties.
 Following the 1852 Democratic National Convention, Union Democrats in the Constitutional Union state convention endorsed Pierce.
 Refusing to support the national Democratic candidates, Union Whigs held their own convention at Macon, Georgia that nominated Webster.
 The Union Democrats subsequently withdrew their candidates in favor of the Pierce ticket nominated by the Southern Rights Party and declared the Constitutional Union Party dissolved; a minority who still opposed merger with the Southern Rights men held their own convention and nominated a separate ticket pledged to Pierce.
 Thus, voters in Georgia had the choice of four presidential tickets in 1852: the Southern Rights and Union Democratic tickets, each pledged to Pierce; the Union Whig ticket; and the regular Whig ticket pledged to Scott.

 Webster's death one week prior to the election brought an abrupt end to his candidacy.
 He received 7,378 votes posthumously in Georgia, Massachusetts, and New York; Jacob Broom, the substitute Native American candidate, polled a further 2,415 votes in New Jersey and Pennsylvania.
 The Union Whig showing in Georgia accounted for 71 percent of Webster's national total.
 Two Union Democrats and one Union Whig were elected to Congress from Alabama; no other states returned Unionists to the 33rd United States Congress.